zhiyingli-geo/zhiyingli-geo/content/authors/admin/_index.md

 user_groups: []
 highlight_name: true
 ---
-Welcome to the **Hydroclimatology Group** at O'Neill School at Indiana University Bloomington!
-We are interested in fundamental and applied questions in the interrelations among climate, water, and people.
-Our group seeks to provide a comprehensive understanding of variability, drivers, and impacts of two representations of changes in the water cycle in a warming world: (1) **hydroclimatic extremes** such as drought, extreme precipitation, and hydroclimate whiplash, and (2) **water availability.** We use a wide range of approaches including process-based hydrologic models, hydrologic theory, fully coupled Earth System Models, spatiotemporal statistical modeling, machine learning, GIS, and remote sensing.
-The overarching goal of our research is to inform risk management, climate adaptation, and sustainable development under climate change.
+Welcome to the **Hydroclimatology Group** at the O'Neill School of Public and Environmental Affairs, Indiana University Bloomington.

+We study how climate change is reshaping hydroclimatic extremes and water availability.
+Our work focuses on two connected questions: how hydroclimatic extremes such as drought, extreme precipitation, flooding, and climate whiplash evolve in a warming climate, and how those changes affect water availability, risk management, and climate adaptation.

+We combine Earth system model output, process-based hydrologic models, hydrologic theory, spatiotemporal statistics, machine learning, GIS, and remote sensing.
+Across these approaches, our goal is to produce science that helps communities, institutions, and decision-makers better understand and manage water risks under climate change.